 We move a lot.
 Nothing new having been a military family.
 We have wondered our way back home and into a bit of our old life.
 That includes summer traditions like picking Mulberries out of the backyard or the nearest vacant lot.
 These juicy mulberries find their way to our table and the kids get a sense of accomplishment knowing they helped get them there.
 This Mulberry Syrup is perfect for breakfast or added to a fun dessert, even a batch of fresh lemonade.
+This is an easy way to get some of the benefits of mulberries high antioxidant levels into your diet even if you find mulberries to not be sweet enough.

 I took the kids around in the family and friends backyards and the empty lots picking fresh mulberries.
 It’s really a fun way to spend a summer afternoon and makes for a great first experience in foraging for the children.
 They enjoyed it and I plan on buying a few local foraging guides and see what else we can dig up.